Zenoleader/MGS-Bot/Commands/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 # **MGS Bot ToS**

-**1. Terms of Service:** By using the MGS bot, you agree to let the developers have access to specific data.
-The type of data we have is, but not limited to, **your user ID, username and tag, profile, guild IDs, and DMs with the bot.** Use of the bot is considered agreement.
+**1. Terms of Service:** By using MGS#6816, you agree to let the developers have access to specific data.
+The type of data we have includes, but is not limited to, your user ID, username/tag, profile, guild IDs, and DMs with the bot. **Use of the bot is considered agreement.**
-⚠THESE TERMS HAVE BEEN IN EFFECT SINCE 3/1/2023⚠

-**2. Access of Data:** By using the MGS bot, you agree to let the developers have access to your data. **Only the bot developers of MGS have access to your data**.
-We use your data to improve our bot in any way possible.
+**2. Access of Data:** By using the MGS bot, you agree to let the developers have access to your data.
+Only the bot developers of MGS have access to your data. **We use your data to improve our bot in any way possible.**

 **3. Storage of Data:** By using the MGS bot, you agree to let the developers store your data.
 We use your data to do analytics on how the bot is doing. **If any breach of your data was made, we will notify all servers using the client.**

-**4. Request Data:** By using the MGS bot, you have the right to request your data stored by MGS.
-You can always request your data in the support server.
-Your data will never be declined when requested. **You have the right to have your data removed.**
+**4. Request Data:** By using the MGS bot, you have the right to request your data stored by MGS. **You can always request your data in the support server.** Your data will never be declined when requested.
+You have the right to have your data removed.

 **5. Underage Users:** By using the MGS bot, you accept that you have to be 13+ or of legal age in your country to use Discord.
-If any reports have been made of an underage user, **we will do everything we can to delete that users' data & report that user to Discord Trust & Safety.**
+If any reports have been made of an underage user, we will do everything we can to delete that user’s data & report the user to **Discord’s Trust & Safety Team.**

+**6. Use of MGS Products and Images:** You may use MGS images as long as you make sure it's known it's ours.
+If it is not, we will remove your access to all of MGS and remove our bot from your server if it is added.

+**7. Scam MGS Bots:** By using MGS, you agree to not make any scam bots that would be deceptive to other users. **If done so, you will be reported to Discord Trust & Safety**.
+For info about this, visit our [support server](https://discord.gg/zenoyt-official-server-845476765702946846).

-**6. Questions:** Have any questions or concerns about our terms?
-Don't fret, just email us: [zenoytmoderator@gmail.com](https://mail.google.com/mail/u/0/?fs=1&tf=cm&source=mailto&to=zenoytmoderator@gmail.com). **Our responses could take 3-5 business days.**
+**8. Questions:** Have any questions or concerns about our terms?
+Don't fret, just email us: [mgsmoderation@gmail.com](https://mail.google.com/mail/u/0/?fs=1&tf=cm&source=mailto&to=mgsmoderation@gmail.com). **Our responses could take 3-5 business days.**

 [Main Page](#MGS-Discord-Bot)